 But why is it particularly suited to single women?

-After dozens of discussions with women considering moving abroad, I’ve noticed common concerns.
-Granted, some of these are important to men, too… but Álamos fits the bill better for women than for men, as you’ll see below.
+After hundreds of discussions with single women considering moving abroad, I’ve noticed common concerns.
+Granted, some of these are important to men, too… but I think you could say that Álamos specifically fits the bill for women, for the following reasons:

-Walkability: Álamos is a very walkable town.
+Álamos is a very walkable town.
 We had a car when we visited, but we only used it to travel to another city.
-Otherwise, all of the cafes, restaurants, markets, shops, and events were within easy walking distance.
+Otherwise, all of the cafés, restaurants, markets, shops, and events were within easy walking distance.

-One caveat: Walkable as it may be, the town is hilly.
-So, if you have difficulty walking, I’d stick to the level parts of the historic center.
+Walkable as it may be, the town is hilly.
+So, if you have difficulty walking, you might want to stick to the level parts of the historic center.
 If you don’t mind some mild exercise, you’ll find some great views from the colonial neighborhoods that surround the historic center.

 If you’re after lots of fine-dining choices and a hot nightlife scene, then Álamos won’t be for you.

-Personal safety: I won’t say that Álamos is completely crime-free, but it’s safe to walk the streets alone, day and night.
-I had lots of exposure to the local expat community and never once heard any concern over crime and safety.
+No place is completely crime-free, but it’s safe to walk the streets of Álamos alone, day and night.
+Lee reports that, after many conversations and interactions with members of the local expat community, he never once heard any concern over crime or safety.

 Álamos is unquestionably a Mexican town, from the piñata store to the coffee roaster and the local mariachis… and especially the tortilla man, who brings warm, fresh-baked tortillas to the neighborhood on his motorbike every morning at 7 o’clock.

-Opportunities for volunteering: If you’d like to give something to the community, there are plenty of ways to do so.
-We noticed frequent fund-raisers supporting the local community… especially the education of local young people.
+If you’d like to give something to the community, there are plenty of ways to do so.
+Expats host frequent fund-raisers supporting the local community… especially the education of local young people.
 Whether it’s the library, theater, clinic, or elsewhere, there are volunteer opportunities out there if you’re interested.

 All that aside, the #1 reason that Álamos is the best place for women on their own is because women are the leaders of the expat community.
-Plus they stay in touch with each other, hang out together, and support one another when they need it.
+They stay in touch with each other, hang out together, and support one another when they need it.

 I’ve been to dozens of expat venues that are suitable for women on their own.
 But Álamos is far more than “suitable.”
 Here, women can thrive… and truly belong.